-One method for slaying this particular version of procrastination, is to sit down and give yourself permission to “brain dump” your thoughts into a document with no regard for spelling, grammar, structure, or style.
-Sit and simply “dump” any and all thoughts that are relevant to this writing assignment into the document, typing fast, without stopping, and without judgement.
+One method for slaying this particular version of procrastination is to sit down and give yourself permission to “brain dump” your thoughts into a document with no regard for spelling, grammar, structure, or style.
+Sit and simply “dump” any and all thoughts that are relevant to this writing assignment into the document, typing fast, without stopping, and without judgment.
 (Software such as Write or Die might be helpful if this method works well for you.)

 When you’ve committed to words, at least crudely, all of your existing thoughts, THEN you can begin to edit and organize them into a outline.
 As a visual thinker, I think this is best done via…

 Print your “brain dump” document and cut it apart paragraph by paragraph (a school library paper cutter makes this quick work).
 Sit down with glue and a large piece of paper (Try a glue pen and Post-It Easel Pads) and begin to physically move paragraphs around until they form an outline with main points that flow from paragraph to paragraph.

 When the structure of the paper begins to take form, glue paragraphs to the page in the order you’ve arranged and use a pen or marker to add comments- such as prompts to add transitions where needed or bridge missing paragraphs.